 Bringing it all together with taxonomy and master data management

-Master Data Management fixes these inconsistencies by improving data quality .
-Each supplier has a way or organizing and describing their products that may or may not be aligned and consistent.
-However, the retailer needs to drive a consistent user interface and experience to achieve the best business outcomes.
+MDM fixes these inconsistencies by improving data quality .
+Although each supplier has a way or organizing and describing their products that may or may not be aligned and consistent, the retailer needs to drive a consistent user interface and experience to achieve the best business outcomes.
 The system needs to have the following characteristics: